camunda/camunda-docs/docs/self-managed/console-deployment/configuration/ssl.md

 description: "Read details on additional SSL configuration for Console."
 ---

-By default, communication between Console and Identity and other components is not encrypted, as it usually happens backend-to-backend within the same [Docker](/self-managed/setup/deploy/other/docker.md) network or [Kubernetes](/self-managed/setup/install.md) cluster.
+By default, communication between Console, Identity, and other components is not encrypted, as it usually occurs backend-to-backend within the same [Docker](/self-managed/setup/deploy/other/docker.md) network or [Kubernetes](/self-managed/setup/install.md) cluster.

 However, you can enable TLS-encrypted communication by following the steps below (for example, if backend-to-backend communication is not possible in a custom Camunda 8 installation setup).

 ## Configuring secure connections to Identity

 ### Configure the Identity base URL

-Provide a URL that starts with `https://` (e.g. `https://identity.example.com`) as the base URL of the Identity instance:
+Provide a URL that starts with `https://` (for example, `https://identity.example.com`) as the base URL of the Identity instance:

 Provide the URL via the environment variable `KEYCLOAK_BASE_URL` and `KEYCLOAK_INTERNAL_BASE_URL`.